Mardi Gras Mambo

 In New Orleans, the shortest month of the year has some amazing moments!
 How many places in the country does work stop for an entire week of revelry?
 A week dedicated purely to returning to childlikeness.
 I know of absolutely nowhere, at 50+, you get away with wearing a tutu and a hot pink wig.
 Not that I did this, but many of my friends did.

 It’s an interesting cultural phenomenon called Mardi Gras.
-As a member of one of the largest all women’s krewes, Carnival is embedded in my NOLA experience.
+As a member of one of the largest, all-female krewes, Carnival is embedded in my NOLA experience.
 As much as I try and resist bead clamoring, I go home many evenings wondering why my back hurts.
-Is it the jumping up and down screaming, me, me, me … or more likely that I am wearing every big bead thrown in my direction.
+Is it the jumping up and down screaming me, me, me … or more likely that I am wearing every big bead thrown in my direction.
 To the dismay of my friends, I have been known to snatch beads out of thin air.
-You have to be incredibly strategic as you move along St. Charles with the floats.
+You have to be incredibly strategic as you move along St. Charles Avenue with the floats.
 I practice my Strengths Quest profile along the parade route.

 - Strategic: Sidewalk or Neutral Ground?
 Always looking for alternative routes while snaking through the crowd

 - Maximizer: Who can help me get the best beads?
 Make sure to share the bounty!

 - Activator: Keep up with the ACTION, which means hydrate often; enlist assistance with guarding your stake along the route!

 - Ideation: Remain fascinated by folks sharing in the Mardi Gras tradition.
 Pay careful attention not to jostle a ladder.